How to Remove Gel Nail Polish Since Salons Are Closed

 Take a polish break

 Soon advises removing your gel polish after two weeks.
 If you have two gel manicures in a row, Soon suggests taking a two-week break to give your nails time to rehydrate and repair.
-And make sure you know these salon secrets the next time you go in for a manicure.
+After that, here are 14 easy nail art designs anyone can handle.